 Next day, bright and sunny, we assembled at groom’s residence to accompany his relatives and friends to the bride’s village to escort her to the city and her new home.
-The groom and his parents stayed behind for finishing touches to the newly gifted apartment to the couple from groom’s family.
+The groom and his parents had stayed behind to complete the decoration of the newly gifted apartment to the couple from groom’s family.
 At appointed time nine Beemers (BMW cars), with one decorated, left the premises driving past the city center, going in circles at a roundabout, possibly to film the calcavade from all angles, and stopping for strategic shots in front of fancy buildings to loud cheering from accompanying guests or ‘baratis’ as we would say in India.
 We came across other wedding processions because it was supposedly an auspices day for marriages to be solemnised.

-The traditional wedding had already taken place and we were there for the wedding reception being held at a five-star hotel in Taizhou.
-The procession was a ‘gift’ for missing out the traditional wedding.
+The traditional wedding had already taken place and we were going to do the honours of getting the bride from her residence from her village.
+For me the procession was a ‘gift’ for missing out the traditional wedding.

 The bride’s family had been informed of two ‘outsiders’ in the wedding party and the bride, her parents, friends, relatives welcomed us into the fold.
 I could not understand the language but the proceedings reminded me of the extensive celebrations connected with Indian weddings.
 The bride, in white, was getting ready and the minute she walked out a cheer broke out from the gathered people.

 I walked around the house, the tiny rooms and traditional bathrooms and got myself locked in one before being rescued to amusement of elderly ladies.
 The elaborate wedding feast was being prepared in huge cauldrons in the open courtyard and I could see the variety of fish, Taizhou is sea-land, being cooked.
 The level of cleanliness was a debatable issue and I preferred to ignore it.